ballerina-attic/ballerina-honeycomb/README.md

 }

-// Function to make a mock error in the system for observability purpose. function makeError() {
+// Function to generate a mock error in the system for observability purposes. function makeError() {
     var response = studentService->get("/records/testError");
     if (response is http:Response) {